liv-daliberti/grail-simulation/README.md

     --push-to-hub --hub-token $HF_TOKEN
 ```

+Builder notes:
+- Rows missing all survey demographics (age, gender, race, income, etc.) are dropped so every retained interaction includes viewer context (roughly 22% of the raw interactions are removed).
+- Each participant is allowed at most one session per issue (gun control vs. minimum wage).
+Duplicate sessions for the same participant/issue pair are filtered out during cleaning.

 The script logs the number of rows kept per split, along with the per-issue
 distribution, and raises an error if any required GRPO columns are missing.
 When a validation split is requested, the builder assigns entire viewers